ProjectVERUM/radix_ros2_pkg/docs/loading.md

 ## Loading

-Basic loading:

-- deserialize header of map
+Loading a map deserializes it in the following steps:

+1. Read the map header
-- find the type of behavior of the map
+2. Determine the behavior type stored in the map
-- set the current config to the correct behavior
+3. Set the server configuration to the matching behavior
-- create a new map with the correct behavior (createMapFromConfig)
+4. Create a new map with that behavior (`createMapFromConfig`)
-- deserialize the grid
+5. Deserialize the voxel grid
-- set the maps grid to the deserialized grid
+6. Replace the current map grid with the deserialized one

-These are the ways to load a map:
+Two ways to trigger loading:

-- set map name in `params/label_params.yaml`
-    - set `load_map` to the name of the map
-    - Basic loading
-- call load service with map name
-    - set `load_map` to the name of the map in the service request
+- **At startup** — set `load_map` to the map name in `radix_ros/params/<behavior>/main_params.yaml`
-    - destruct the current map
+- **At runtime** — call the load service:
-    - Basic loading

 ```bash
 ros2 service call /radix_server/load 'radix_msgs/srv/Load' "{filename: <string>}"